Rio Cinema, Dalston: 1940s to early 1970s

-The Classic sustained bomb blast damage during the Blitz in 1941 when a high explosive bomb fell across the street in Birkbeck Mews.
-In the early 1950s the cinema received a makeover with simplified signage and neon, in 1958 it became the Classic Cartoon Theatre, and in 1960 it became the Classic Continental showing foreign language films, and its next guise was as a Tatler Cinema Club in 1971 screening uncensored adult films with live striptease burlesque acts on stage.
+The Classic sustained bomb blast damage during The Blitz in 1941 when a high explosive bomb fell across the street in Birkbeck Mews.
+In the early 1950s the cinema received a makeover with simplified signage and neon, in 1958 it became the Classic Cartoon Theatre, and in 1960 it became the Classic Continental showing foreign language films.
+Its next guise was as a Tatler Cinema Club in 1971, screening uncensored adult films with live striptease burlesque acts on stage.

 1976 to present day

-In 1976 the cinema came under independent cooperative management.
-Since 1979 it has been run as a not-for-profit registered charity with an elected board of local people who act as volunteer trustees.
+In April 1976, local businessman Paul Theodorou took over the cinema and renamed it the Rio.
+The following year, a working group of locals was formed with the intention of running the cinema as a cooperative community hub.
+This ambition was realised in April 1979 with the aid of a grant from the Greater London Council.
+Since then, it has been run as a not-for-profit registered charity with an elected board of local people who act as volunteer trustees.
 The current chairman of the board is Patrick Lyons.

 The blue and pink Art Deco interior was restored in 1997, remaining faithful to Bromige's design, and the building became Grade II listed in 1999.
 Elain Harwood of English Heritage called the cinema a 'remarkable' work of ‘sweeping curves’.

 The bus stop outside the building was renamed as 'Rio Cinema' in 2012 after thousands of people successfully petitioned Transport for London.

 Local people were warned to 'use it or lose it' as box office revenues declined in 2013.
 Over £4000 was raised, and the cinema seems determined to live on.

 Following a staff paycut in 2013 in May 2016 staff went on strike over a Living Wage pay dispute and threat of redundancies.

 In August 2016 it was announced that a second screen would be added in the basement space of the Rio, opening in summer 2017.

 In 2017 the cinema successfully raised £125,000 to restore the art deco exterior and build a second screen in the large basement space, the second screen seating 28 opened in December 2017.

 In May 2019, the cinema opened a new bar in the basement space, next to the second screen.
 The bar was named the Ludski Bar, in tribute to Clara Ludski, the original owner of the cinema.

-In 2024 the Cinema cancelled a Eurovision screening event in an Israeli boycott which led to an investigation by the charity commission.
+In 2024 the cinema cancelled a Eurovision screening event in an Israeli boycott which led to an investigation by the Charity Commission.